wayetender/whip/web/source/docs/artifact-eval.md

 	   - result = 3

 2 + 2 = 3
+> quit
 ```

-Note that the `adder` service was blamed in the first run but not in the second.
+Note that the `adder` service was blamed in the first run but not in the second,
+as the client introduced the new Adder service in the second run (as `a` was not
+equal to 1).

 ---